VideoJuegosUN/Design/source.md

 ###NINTENDO (III)

-* Rápidamente en la misma década de los 90 llego a las consolas la "generación de 64 bits“ : Creando Nintendo el Nintendo 64.<!-- .element: class="fragment" data-fragment-index="1"-->
+* Rapidly in the decade of the 90s came to consoles "generation 64-bit": Creating
+Nintendo the Nintendo 64 console.<!-- .element: class="fragment" data-fragment-index="1"-->

 <img height="200" src="fig/nintendo64.bmp"><!-- .element: class="fragment" data-fragment-index="1"-->

-* Casi iniciando el nuevo siglo Nintendo lanzó al sucesor del Nintendo 64, el Gamecube.<!-- .element: class="fragment" data-fragment-index="2"-->
+* Nearly starting the new century Nintendo launched the successor to the Nintendo 64, the Gamecube.<!-- .element: class="fragment" data-fragment-index="2"-->

 Slide:

 ###NINTENDO (IV)

-* 2006 marca la continuación de lanzamientos de la nueva generación, Nintendo propone la Wii (antes conocido como Revolution)
+* The year 2006 marks the continuation of launches new generation, Nintendo Wii proposes (before known as Revolution).

 <img height="200" src="fig/nintendo4.bmp">